 It can be frustrating when you have put large amounts of effort into perfecting your garden, only to have some of the plants turn yellow or brown.
 One or two sickly plants can ruin the entire image of your garden.

-Don’t worry, there are a few common causes of this and other ailments for philodendrons, which can easily be cleared up in a matter of days or weeks.
-In this blog post, we will discuss the most common causes of yellowing leaves in philodendrons, as well as solutions for each one.
+There are a few common causes of this and other ailments for Philodendrons, which can easily be cleared up in a matter of days or weeks.
+In this blog post, we will discuss the most common causes of yellowing leaves in Philodendrons, as well as solutions for each one.

-- 3 How to prevent yellowing leaves on philodendron
+- 3 How to prevent yellowing leaves on Philodendrons

 - 4 Conclusions: